Ohio Food and Farm Policy

 OEFFA has worked in the Ohio Statehouse to successfully pass farmland preservation legislation, the Family Farm ReGeneration Act.
 Currently, we’re building support for soil health-based climate solutions in the state.

 Without a doubt, our members are central to this work.
-They attend meetings and hearings and contact decision-makers to advocate for policies that support farmers and fight climate change.
+They attend meetings and hearings and contact decision-makers to advocate for policies that support farmers and advance climate solutions.
 Contact us to get involved!

 Ohio Soil Health Policy